Florida double murder trial to begin for suspect accused of setting fire to bodies of twin roommates

 Julian Cathirell allegedly shot and killed the 21-year-old Palm Beach County twins

-The trial is expected to begin in Florida this week for one of the two suspects accused of shooting and killing their roommates, two 21-year-old twin brothers, before they attempted to clean up the crime scene with bleach and set the bodies on fire alongside the highway.
+The trial is expected to begin in Florida this week for one of the two suspects accused of shooting and killing their roommates, two 21-year-old twin brothers, before they attempted to clean up the crime scene with bleach and set the bodies on fire alongside a highway.

 Firefighters were working to extinguish a brush fire in a rural stretch of Palm Beach County on March 15, 2017 when crews discovered two burning bodies roughly 20 feet from Beeline Highway wrapped in bedding and plastic.
 But the flames did not destroy all DNA evidence, and the victims were identified as twin brothers Brandon and Brian Allen.